-2 appropriate.
-3 Comment 4 5 This section places appeals from final agency action within the existing state rules of 6 appellate procedure.
-Such action may be preferred by some states because of constitutional 7 provisions or because of the existence of rules of appellate procedure that the legislature may not 8 wish to change.
-This practice was followed under the 1961 MSAPA, and is followed in a 9 number of states today.
-See e.g.: Alaska (AS 44.62.560), California (West's Ann.Cal.Gov.Code 10 Section 11523), Delaware (29 Del.C.
+- 1 of final agency action may be taken only by proceeding as provided by [state] [rules of appellate 2 procedure] [rules of civil procedure].
+An appeal from final agency action may be taken regardless of the amount involved.
+The court may grant any type of relief that is available and 3 4 appropriate.
+5 Comment 6 7 This section places appeals from final agency action within the existing state rules of 8 appellate procedure.
+Such action may be preferred by some states because of constitutional 9 provisions or because of the existence of rules of appellate procedure that the legislature may not 10 wish to change.
+This practice was followed under the 1961 MSAPA, and is followed in a 11 number of states today.
+See e.g.: Alaska (AS 44.62.560), California (West's Ann.Cal.Gov.Code 12 Section 11523), Delaware (29 Del.C.
 Section 10143), Florida (West's F.S.A.
 Section 120.68), Iowa (I.C.A. § 17A.20), Michigan (M.C.L.A.
-24.302), Minnesota (M.S.A. § 14.63) (Appeal 11 integrated with state appellate rules), Virginia (Va.
+24.302), Minnesota (M.S.A. § 14.63) (Appeal 13 14 integrated with state appellate rules), Virginia (Va.
 Code Ann.
-Section 2.2-4026), Wyoming 12 13 (W.S.1977 § 16-3-114).
-14 15 SECTION 504.
-TIME FOR SEEKING JUDICIAL REVIEW OF AGENCY 16 ACTION, LIMITATIONS.
-17 (a) Except as otherwise provided in Section 314, and subject to Section 502, judicial 18 review of a rule may be sought at any time.
-19 (b) Judicial review of an order or other final agency action other than a rule must be 20 commenced within 30 days after issuance of the order or other agency action.
-21 (c) A time for seeking judicial review under this section is tolled during any time a party 22 is pursuing an administrative remedy before the agency which must be exhausted as a condition 23 of judicial review.
-24 (d) A party may not file or petition for judicial review while seeking reconsideration 25 under Section 418.
-During the time that a petition for reconsideration is pending before an 26 agency, the time for seeking judicial review in subsection (b) is tolled.
-27 SECTION 505.
-STAYS PENDING APPEAL.
-The initiation of judicial review does not automatically stay an agency decision.
-An appellant may petition the reviewing court for a 28 regardless of the amount involved.
-The court may grant any type of relief that is available and
+Section 2.2-4026), Wyoming 15 (W.S.1977 § 16-3-114).
+16 SECTION 504.
+TIME FOR SEEKING JUDICIAL REVIEW OF AGENCY 17 18 ACTION, LIMITATIONS.
+19 - (a) A proceeding to contest any rule on the ground of noncompliance with the procedural requirements of this [act] must be commenced within two years from the effective date of the rule.
+Otherwise subject to Section 502, judicial review of a rule may be sought at any time.

+- (b) Judicial review of an order or other final agency action other than a rule must be commenced within 30 days after issuance of the order or other agency action. - (c) A time for seeking judicial review under this section is tolled during any time a party is pursuing an administrative remedy before the agency which must be exhausted as a condition of judicial review. - (d) A party may not file or petition for judicial review while seeking reconsideration under Section 418.
+During the time that a petition for reconsideration is pending before an